roy2393/card-game/README.md

 This is a card game where you can drag and drop randomly shuffled cards into their respective slots.
-[Create React App](http://cardgame.iamroy.in/).
+[Demo](http://cardgame.iamroy.in/).